KamonLeigh/Node-Masterclass-Assignment-Folder/assignment-4/README.md

 6. To loopup specific order use the following command - 'more info order --{ordernumber}.

-7. To view all the users whoo signed up in the last 24 hours use the command -'sign up'.
+7. To view all the users who signed up in the last 24 hours use the command -'sign up'.

 8. To kill the cli use the following command - 'exit'.